 Wind and weather apps for kitesurfing

-Wind and weather apps give you real time insight.
+Which wind and weather apps do we use for kitesurfing?
 When we began kitesurfing we used teletekst to get up to date information.
-These days all necessary data is readily available online and it’s possible to get precise and real time information about the weather forecast and conditions.
+These days all necessary data is readily available online through wind and weather apps.
+This way it’s possible to get precise and real time information about the weather forecast and conditions.
 For us as a kitesurf school we live by the forecasts.
 We usually check up to 6 sources to make a decision or ‘’call’’ a day in advance.
 But you too can make a good estimate of whether the conditions are right for kitesurfing.

 This free version of this app gives you a general forecast on a 27 kilometre radius.
 You find information about the average forecasted wind speed, gusts, wind direction, cloud cover, temperature and rain.